 You may also use it as a decoration for a Christmas tree or your table or even as a wall clock.
 They are also useful for decorating your utensils, such as cups or candle holders.
 You may also apply fabrics in several colors or acrylic paints to accentuate the look.

-Bottles originate in all shapes and sizes, and a plethora of colors.
+4. Empty Bottles Bottles originate in all shapes and sizes, and a plethora of colors.
 You can cut off the neck from liquor bottles and use them as a drinking glass.
 Keeping bottles in window sills and similar places where light passes through the bottle will produce colorful lights for illuminating the room.

 You can also paint empty bottles and use them as a flower vase or as hanging light holders.
 For making pendant lights, you will need to remove the base of the bottle to allow the wire and light to pass through.
 Glasses of various thicknesses produce refractions in varying intensities which look beautiful when illuminating the light.

-This technique is eco-friendly, and you make decorations with items that you will generally throw into the garbage.
+Conclusion This technique is eco-friendly, and you make decorations with items that you will generally throw into the garbage.
 With the environmental pollution crisis on the rise, it is more paramount than ever to reduce the impact you make on the environment.

 You also get the chance to unleash your creativity and produce unique decorations using old items in your household.
 Once you try using this method, you will not be going back to the conventional manner as you will get an immense sense of satisfaction.